Schizamp/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/1_deploy_infra.md

 1. Click the “Next” button.
       * On the "Configure stack options" page, click “Next” again
-      * On the "Review DeployResiliencyWorkshop" page, scroll to the bottom and tick the checkbox “I acknowledge that AWS CloudFormation might create IAM resources.”
+      * On the "Review DeployResiliencyWorkshop" page, scroll to the bottom and tick the checkbox “I acknowledge that AWS CloudFormation might create IAM resources with custome names.”
       * Click the “Create stack” button.
      ![CFNIamCapabilities](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/CFNIamCapabilities.png)